 Terminal and Facilities Manager

-Brent Lawry joined Palmerston North Airport Limited in July 2015 and has held the role of Terminal and Facilities Manager since September 2016.
+Brent Lawry joined Palmerston North Airport in July 2015 and has held the role of Terminal and Facilities Manager since September 2016.

 Previously, Brent had a long career with KiwiRail, holding positions within the industry including Operations Manager- Terminals and Accident Investigator.
 He has significant experience with logistics, and operating large teams throughout the Central North Island region.
-Brent also implemented a Terminal Standardisation programme nationally for KiwiRail, which refined the core business.
+Brent has implemented a Terminal Standardisation programme nationally for KiwiRail, which refined the core business.
 Brent has also worked as an independent consultant for an inland port developed at Longburn.
 Brent holds a diploma in Front Line Management (BSB51001).

 Health, safety and wellbeing